-In 1916, the department of La Somme became a global focus, a meeting point for some twenty nationalities who came together to fight or work for the three empires (France, Germany and Great Britain).
+In 1916, the department of the Somme became a global focal point, the meeting place for some twenty different nationalities who came together to fight or work for the three empires (France, Germany and Great Britain).

 For the United Kingdom and its former empire: South Africa / Australia / Canada / Newfoundland / New Zealand / India / Burma / Pakistan / Barbados / Rhodesia / Republic of Ireland, as well as - independently - Russia / Belgium / Italy / United States / China and Egypt.

 For France and its former empire: Burkina-Faso / Ivory Coast / Guinea / Mali / Niger / Senegal / Vietnam / Madagascar / Algeria / Tunisia and Morocco.